Policing Authority publishes draft Code of Ethics for the Garda Síochána for public comment

 The Policing Authority Governance Framework has been published.
 For more information, please click here

 * * *

-The Policing Authority has been established as an independent body to oversee the performance of the Garda Síochána in relation to policing services in Ireland.
-In doing so, it will promote public trust and confidence in policing and help shape policing services to meet the challenges of a modern Ireland.
+The Policing Authority was established as an independent body to oversee the performance of the Garda Síochána in relation to policing services in Ireland.
+Its key objective is to promote trust and confidence in policing and to help shape policing services for Ireland in the future.

 The Authority was established by the enactment of the Garda Síochána (Policing Authority and Miscellaneous Provisions) Act 2015.
 The Act as passed by both Houses of the Oireachtas can be viewed here

 .
 A link to the Minister's Press Release on the passing of the legislation is available here.